 They continued to live and operate a lodging house at 391 Marlborough until about 1948.

-By 1948, 391 Marlborough was owned by Jacob Leroy Garber, who was the assessed owner from 1949.
-In November of 1948, he applied for (and subsequently received) permission to convert the property from a lodging house with one apartment into eight apartments.
+In November of 1948, he applied for (and subsequently received) permission to convert 391 Marlborough from a lodging house with one apartment into eight apartments.
 It was probably at this point that a penthouse was added.

 In December of 1988, he filed for (and subsequently received) permission to reduce the number of apartments from eight to seven.